 We know how important proper nutrition is during childhood.
-Offering a wide variety of nutrients, dairy products are an easy way to help young children get high-quality protein, vitamin D, calcium, and as pediatricians note, an energy source important for rapidly growing brains.
+Offering a wide variety of nutrients, dairy products are an easy way to help young children get high-quality protein, vitamin D, calcium, and as pediatricians note, a fat that can serve as an energy source including for rapidly growing brains.

 Developed with pediatricians, Growing Years® Organic Milk and Lowfat Yogurt offer the goodness of dairy, along with a special bundle of added key nutrients: DHA Omega-3, choline, and prebiotics.
 Let’s take a look at why these nutrients are so important.